Shiinx1/Lilithid/README.md

 - Member moderation (suspensions, mutes, warns)
 - Confirmation of important members for the raids
 - Prioritizing members who boosted the Discord or paid Patreon to get informations about the raid ealier than others
+- Database to keep track of moderation and members

 ## Credits
 Thanks to Fungal and Crystal Cavern and Shatters Discord community servers, who ran the bot with a cumulative of over 71.600 members.